captn3m0/captn3m0.github.com/pages/setup.md

 I am a [Hacker News][hn] addict, and have even [written an application][hackertray] for it.
 Most used webapps would be: Slack, GitHub.
 I use Google Play Music for listening to music on the go, and `cmus` on the desktop.

 I run lots of tiny services on my Raspberry-Pi at home, including [Libreelec][libreelec], OpenVPN, and a [custom service][pirunner] that runs NES games and local media.
-I have my Kindle jailbroken and run [KOReader][koreader] to read EPUB files.
+I have my Kindle jailbroken and run [KOReader][koreader] to read EPUB files and PDFs with reflow (seriously, it is better than sliced bread).

 ## What would be my dream setup?